tom-galvin/tom-galvin.github.io/_posts/2014-11-01-mandelbrot.md

         }
     }

-Of course, there would be little point showing you if I didn't show you the output, too.
+Of course, there would be little point telling you if I didn't show you the output, too.
 Here it is, looking slightly out of proportion due to the non-square characters in my terminal emulator:

 <div style="text-align: center">
   <img alt="The Mandelbrot set rendered as ASCII art in a terminal emulator." src="{{ site.base_url }}/images/mandelbrot.png" /><br/>